How to disinfect your laundry and stop the spread of germs in the wash

 *Germs tested: E. coli, E. hirea and P. aeruginosa.

-How to remove germs from clothes
+How to remove germs from your clothes

 The right combination of temperature, laundry products and machine mechanics can help remove germs from your clothes and household linens.